-Further to the east of the archaeological complex, you will see two towns called “Nea Epidavros” and “Palaia Epidavros”.
+Further to the east of the ancient complex, you will see two towns called “Nea Epidavros” and “Palaia Epidavros”.
 The latter is a small coastal settlement, ideal for those who want to spend a few days in the area.
-You will see that both these towns are located in the area called “Epidaurus”.
-Confusingly, google maps indicates that the site of the ancient theatre is just outside the area!
+Both these towns are located in the area called “Epidaurus”.
+Confusingly, Google Maps indicates that the site of the ancient theatre is just outside the area!

 The region of Epidaurus is 160 kms away from Athens, and you can comfortably drive there in about two hours.
 If you have limited time, it’s possible to visit the site on a day trip from Athens.
 In our opinion, however, it’s best to spend a few days in the Peloponnese.
 Alternatively, you can at least combine it with a couple more attractions, such as Mycenae or Ancient Olympia.